WillDenby/make-python-faster/src/non_linear_execution/threading_and_multiprocessing.md

 **When to Use:**

-- CPU-Bound Processes: When your program requires heavy computation and can be parallelized to take advantage of multiple CPUs.
+- **CPU-Bound Processes**: When your program requires heavy computation and can be parallelized to take advantage of multiple CPUs.
-- Parallel Processing of Data: To perform operations on large datasets concurrently.
+- **Parallel Processing of Data**: To perform operations on large datasets concurrently.

 **How to Use:**

-The multiprocessing module in Python allows you to create and manage separate processes.
-Here's an example of using multiprocessing to perform a computationally heavy task:
+The `multiprocessing` module in Python allows you to create and manage separate processes.
+Here's an example of using `multiprocessing` to perform a computationally heavy task:

 ```python
 from multiprocessing import Process, current_process